 Not that I’m in the habit of checking out graveyards but I’d never seen markers like these.
 Half-buried in the moss, largely illegible, most had been broken up and later patched back together.
 Various kinds of bonding materials appear to have been employed, probably over many decades.

-I find the existence of these stones awe-inspiring, and hope the photos will convey some of that.
+These stones recall a time when Melville and Poe, Emerson and Whitman were writing.
+I find their unattended survival awe-inspiring, and hope the photos will convey some of that.